-Stickybot's directional adhesive patches approximately follow the frictional-adhesion model [2] as shown in Fig. 7.
+Stickybot's anisotropic adhesive patches approximately follow the frictional-adhesion model [2] as shown by data if Figure 7.
 Evidence of low preload and detachment forces is presented in the Results section.
-Details of the design and performance of the patches are provided in [18].
-Early versions of Stickybot used flat adhesive patches comprised of polyurethane (Innovative Polymers Shore 20A) or Sorbothane®.
+Early versions of Stickybot used isotropic adhesive patches comprised of polyurethane (Innovative Polymers Shore 20A) or Sorbothane[®].
 The large detachment forces caused undesirable force transients to propagate throughout the body and prematurely detach the other feet.
 Reliable climbing was not obtained until the anisotropic features were added.
+The anistropic patches also work in conjunction with Stickybot's underactuated limbs: because the patches essentially self-adhere when they are pulled in shear, the toes automatically align themselves to surfaces to maximize the contact area.